garrandall/popular-music-data/tracks/1-2-3-4--sumpin--new--coolio.md

 it's the brother from around the way and what I say I been comin' on three like Dr. Dre

-Comin' at 'em with pattern an' a fresh pair of atoms
+Comin' at 'em with pattern and a fresh pair of atoms
 I hope you don't trip cuz I don't want to have to gat 'em so move your body baby, drive the homeys crazy, the way you shake that ass, always amaze me